 Alcohol or ‘booze’ is widely used by teenagers.
 Binge drinking, drink driving and unsafe sex can all result from the misuse of alcohol.

 Alcohol is responsible for most drug-related deaths in the teenage population.

-Alcohol is widely used by young people.
+Alcohol or ‘booze’ is widely used by young people.
 Around 90 per cent of Australian teenagers over the age of 14 years have tried alcohol at least once.
+Estimates suggest that around half of teenagers over 14 years drink alcohol at least weekly.
 Binge drinking, drink driving and unsafe sex can all result from the misuse of alcohol.

-Alcohol is tolerated as a socially acceptable drug, yet it is responsible for most drug-related deaths in the teenage population.

-Alcohol is also associated with a variety of serious health risks.
+Australians generally tolerate alcohol as a socially acceptable drug, yet it is responsible for most drug-related deaths in the teenage population.
+Alcohol use also has a variety of serious health risks.
 It’s difficult to prevent teenagers from experimenting with alcohol, but parents can encourage sensible drinking habits.

 It is important to be aware of the laws about serving alcohol to minors in your state or territory, including in your own home, as these have changed in some states.
 Ring DrugInfo on 1300 858 584 or your local legal aid service to find out the situation in your area.

 Parents believe alcohol is less dangerous than other drugs

 Adolescence is typically a time of experimentation.
 This reflects Australia’s tolerant approach to alcohol use.
 Alcohol is one of the most commonly used drugs in Australia.

 There is some evidence to suggest that parents are so alarmed at the thought of their children using ‘harder’ drugs that they see alcohol as a lesser and more acceptable ‘evil’.